jchacana/java-bootcamp-working/stage2/README.md

  - Run the application.
 Is the Welcome screen displayed?
  - Does the application provide all the previous functionalities?
- - Does the application provide a menu for loading a file? (i.e. passing an absolute path)
+ - Does the application provide the functionality to read a file from program arguments? (i.e. passing an absolute path)
  - Does the app allow to transfer to any of the accounts loaded from the file?
  - Does the app provide a way of reading a csv record into an account?
 How cluttered is the code?
  - Are there at least 3 abstractions?